medic/medic-docs/configuration/csv-to-docs.md

 #### Excluding column

-A special JSON type, `excluded`, is used for excluding a column from the final JSON data:
+A special column type, `excluded`, is used for excluding a column from the final JSON data:

 	my_column_that_will_not_be_a_property:excluded